DougUOW/realsense_testing/README.md

 Now you should be able to launch RViz and see that relevent topic data, such as depth images, RGB streams.
 For pointclouds:
 `roslaunch realsense2_camera rs_camera.launch filters:=pointcloud`
+## My script - stream_image.py
+This script will launch a ROS node that reads the depth data from the realsense camera.
+We the use OpenCV to determine what the physical depth in the real world is in relation to the centre pixel of the depth image.
+This scripts purpose is simply to show how we can use ROS, realsense and OpenCV to determine distance/depth in the real world.
+The commands to execute this script are:
+- `roslaunch realsense2_camera rs_camera.launch`
+- `roslaunch realsense_testing stream_image.launch`
+PHD candidate Brendan Halloran provided the base code for this script.